thekashifmalik/rincr/README.md

 Whenever `kbackup` is run a copy of the last backup is stored in `.kbackup`.
 Backups are fully browsable.

 ### Differential
-`kbackup` uses `rsync` so only the actual differeces b/w files are sent over-the-wire.
+`kbackup` uses `rsync` so only the actual differeces between files are sent over-the-wire.

 ### Encrypted
 `kbackup` users `rsync` which uses `ssh` so all communication is encrypted.
 Addtionally backups can be encrypted on disk.

 ### Deduplicated
-`kbackup` uses the hard-link mechanism from `rsnapshot` so unchanged files b/w snapshots do not use any space.
+`kbackup` uses the hard-link mechanism from `rsnapshot` so unchanged files between snapshots do not use any space.

 ## Demo